 Blockchain could radically change the food supply chain as per the United Nations Food and Agriculture Organization (FAO) policy paper for 2018.
 According to the policy paper, blockchain technology will facilitate the creation of a transparent supply chain contract between different disconnected parties, enabling end-to-end transparency throughout the system.

 In the supply chain network, a smart contract solution can come in use to reduce the number of intermediaries.
-Serving as an alternative, smart contracts can significantly reduce transaction costs, increase margins, and boost productivity.
+As an alternative, a smart contract can significantly reduce transaction costs, increase margins, and boost productivity.
 Thus, it can lead to a large chunk of income going to the farmer/producer.
 Here’s a diagram of how the system would work.

 Several IT giants have made various blockchain systems or solutions for the food industry.
 A few instances are IBM’s Food Trust and Watson platforms, Track and Trace platform, and SAP’s Leonardo platforms, Track and Trace platform, and Oracle’s Internet of Things solutions.